Todd-AO: Todd-AO process

 The Todd-AO process uses two separate film stocks; a 65 mm negative is used during production and then used to produce the 70 mm positives for distribution.
 The sprocket hole perforations on the two are the same, and the positives are printed using contact printing with the negatives centered on the larger 70 mm film.
 Contact printing was used on prints that were to be "double system", using a separate, synchronized 35 mm full-coat magnetic film for the 6 sound tracks, in addition to the 70 mm film for the picture.
-The much more common 70 mm release prints used a slightly optically reduced picture, and placed four of the soundtracks on either edge outside of the perforations, and two more soundtracks inside the perforations, providing a total of six soundtracks, on a 7.5 mm magnetic surface.
+The much more common 70 mm release prints used a slightly optically reduced picture [cite references], and placed four of the soundtracks on either edge outside of the perforations, and two more soundtracks inside the perforations, providing a total of six soundtracks, on a 7.5 mm magnetic surface.
 Todd-AO soundtracks were very high fidelity, and could still compete with modern digital tracks above 40 kHz.
+Speaker layout was Left, Left-center, Center, Right-center, Right, and mono Surround.
 Even though there were no subwoofers in theaters in those days, Todd-AO delivered high-impact bass using crisp-sounding horn-loaded speakers.
 Four lens options covered a 128, 64, 48 or 37 degree field of view.
 The aspect ratio of this format was 2.20:1.